Robin Arzón Shares How a Near-Death Experience Inspired Her to Become a Trainer

-Today we know Robin Arzon, aka @robinNYC, as a New York Times best-selling author, a brand ambassador for Adidas, and a kickass instructor at Peloton Cycle, where she's also the vice president of fitness programming.
-(You might also recognize her as the trainer behind our 30-Day Treadmill Challenge.)
+Today we know Robin Arzón, aka @robinNYC, as a New York Times best-selling author, a brand ambassador for Adidas, and a kickass instructor at Peloton, where she's also the vice president of fitness programming.
+(She's even one of the masterminds behind Peloton's Tread classes.)

-While pursuing that change, Arzon developed an irrevocable passion for running—a passion so strong that it convinced her to ditch law and reinvent herself in the fitness world.
-Before long, after hustling hard and refusing to give up, she was able to create a new life for herself as a running coach, cycling instructor, and ultramarathoner.
+While pursuing that change, Arzón developed an irrevocable passion for running—a passion so strong that it convinced her to ditch law and reinvent herself in the fitness world.
+Before long, after hustling hard and refusing to give up, she was able to create a new life for herself as a running coach, cycling instructor at Peloton, and ultramarathoner.

-Arzon shares that her resilience was once again put to the test when she was diagnosed with Type 1 diabetes at 32-years-old.
-"It came as a huge shock," she said.
+Arzón shares that her resilience was once again put to the test when she was diagnosed with Type 1 diabetes at 32-years-old.
+"It came as a huge shock," she says.
 "I thought it was jet lag from a trip to India and it wasn't.
 It was a pancreas that no longer produces insulin."

-What many would perceive as a huge hurdle, Arzon viewed as nothing but a small bump.
-"I knew I was going to run marathons and ultra marathons irrespective of any medical diagnosis," she said.
+What many would perceive as a huge hurdle, Arzón viewed as nothing but a small bump.
+"I knew I was going to run marathons and ultramarathons irrespective of any medical diagnosis," she says.
 "The first question I asked my doctor was, 'How do I continue to do ultramarathons?
 How am I going to run my next 100-mile race?'"

-Arzon attributes her entire career to owning the path of most resistance.
-"I know strength because I've known fear—deep fear," she said.
+Arzón attributes her entire career to owning the path of most resistance.
+"I know strength because I've known fear—deep fear," she says.
 "I have redefined myself over and over again and my life goal is to be an epic superhero in my own story."